karpathy/karpathy.github.io/nntutorial.md

 > A single extra multiplication will turn a single (useless gate) into a cog in complex machine that is an entire neural network.

 I should stop hyping it up now.
-I hope I've peaked your interest :).
+I hope I've piqued your interest :).
 Lets drill down into details and get two gates involved with this next example:

 <div class="svgdiv">
 <svg width="500" height="150">